digitalfabrik/integreat-app/README.md

 #### Running the app

-See [here for iOS](docs/06-manual-builds.md#run-the-app-in-a-simulator) and [here for Android](docs/06-manual-builds.md#run-the-app-in-an-emulator) to see how run the app.
+Take a look at the docs for [iOS](docs/06-manual-builds.md#run-the-app-in-a-simulator) and [Android](docs/06-manual-builds.md#run-the-app-in-an-emulator) to see how to run the app.

 #### Additional Configuration
 * Mark the *src* folder as *Source directory*.